yvelikova/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 ---
 title: Rate Limit an API
 linkTitle: Rate Limit an API
-weight: 4
+weight: 5
 date: 2019-09-19
 description: Learn how to apply a rate limit configuration to your API.
 ---

-*Estimated reading time: x minutes*
+*Estimated reading time: 5 minutes*

 ## Before you start